 Business resources and assistance are crucial to launching a new business.
 But these resources can be costly and add up quickly.
 Below are a few places other artists can take free or almost free workshops and classes around the Twin Cities community.

 The Metropolitan Regional Arts Center (MRAC) is one of 11 regional arts councils in Minnesota.
 They are a resource for organizations with training, grants and other informational support.
 MRAC offers arts management training workshops.
 All that is required is previous registration.
 The presenters are highly qualified and informed workshop professionals who provide great resources, advice, tips, resources and information.
-I love attending these workshops and find it very valuable.

-Springboard for the Arts has a 10 part workshop series called Work of Art.
-Typically these workshops cost $45, however due to a funding opportunity these workshops are available free through the Hennepin County Libraries.
+Springboard for the Arts has a workshop series called Work of Art.
+In the past, these workshops cost $45, however due to a funding opportunity these workshops are available free through the Hennepin County Libraries.
 Registration must be completed online.
 Classes fill up quickly but there is a waiting list.
 Artists who also show up to the workshop are allowed to attend without prior registration if the classroom is not too full.

 The Artist Way Meet Up is a great way to get together with other local artists who enjoy reading and working though the Artist Way by Julia Cameron.
 This Meet Up meets once per month at the Northeast Library.
 The evening can vary, but usually meets on Tuesday, Wednesday or Thursday evenings from 6:30 to 8:00 pm.
 Each Meet Up has a different discussion topic.
 All attendees get a chance to introduce themselves, and participate in the discussion.